THE STORY BEHIND WILDFLOWER SOUNDS

 I built this practice because I needed it first

-I am Irish and I am far from home, and I understand what it means to build community from scratch in a city where you did not grow up.
-That is part of why the village matters so much to me.
-These sessions are not just rest — they are a reminder that you do not have to hold everything alone.
+I understand what it means to build community from scratch in a city where you did not grow up.
+That is part of why the village matters so much to me - especially for women and mothers.

 AT THE HEART OF IT